 5) Come Up With A Study Schedule/Plan/System

 Create a study schedule with your child that works for him/her.
-Allow for buffer zones that gives him/her time to catch up with unfinished revisions/work or some breather time to play and relax.
-Remember that they are still kids and need some down time.
+Allow for buffer zones that give him/her time to catch up with unfinished revisions/work or some breather time to play and relax.
+Remember that they are still kids and need some downtime.

 6) Be Encouraging